louisteenbrink/www/posts/2017-08-11-modern-javascript-in-the-browser.md

 ## Conclusion

-You can now combien these three techniques to create dynamic web pages!
-You will select elements thanks to one of the three methods at hand (`getElementById`, `querySelector` or the one returning an `Array`: `querySelectorAll`).
+You can now combine these three techniques to create dynamic web pages!
+You will select elements thanks to one of the three methods (`getElementById`, `querySelector` or the one returning an `NodeList`: `querySelectorAll`).
 With an element at hand, you can `addEventListener` on a given event type (`click`, `focus`, `blur`, `submit`, etc.).
 The callback passed to this listener could contain an AJAX call using `fetch`.

 Happy JavaScripting!